Rules for licensed security businesses

 Allowed work

-Your licence shows what kind of security services your business is allowed to provide.
-This includes whether the business can use dogs or restraints.
+Your licence shows what type of security services your business is allowed to provide.
+This includes whether the business has authorization to use dogs or restraints.

-You can't do any work that isn't on your licence.
-Your employees also can't do any security work unless they have a security worker licence that lets them.
+You cannot do any work that is not outlined on your licence.
+Your employees also cannot do any security work, unless they have a valid security worker licence that lets them.

 Apply to change the type of security services your business can provide